swarm-game/swarm/TUTORIAL.md

 ----------------

-If you do not like the starting place of the base, there is a way to start somwhere else. *In a different world!*
+If you do not like the starting place of the base, there is a way to start somewhere else. *In a different world!*

 ```bash
 $ swarm --seed $RANDOM
 ```

-You can specify the *world seed* leading to a radically different starting conditions.
+You can specify the *world seed* leading to radically different starting conditions.
 You can start next to a copper patch, between lakes or in the middle of a plain.
 Either way, you have established your base in the shade of what you assume is a tree and now can